 3. It does roll, which I happen to love because I move my chart all over depending on what I’m doing and who I’m working with, but I’m not sure if you’ll find that a pro or con.

 I hope my little discovery brightens your life like it did mine.
 Even if you already have a great chart stand, now you can afford to have another one so you can have two pocket chart activities going on at once!

-Well, my OC Blog buds, have a fantastic Thanksgiving filled with lots of love and laughter and I’ll see you again right before the New Year!
+Well, my OC Blog buds, have a fantastic week filled with lots of love and laughter and I’ll see you again!